Developer guide

 Text displayed beneath the title in the user interface, providing context or instructions.

-of language codes.
+Must always be an <object> of language codes.
 Same format and rules as title

 .